petersilva/drobo-utils/README.txt

 ====================

-To find Drobo on a system, drobo-utils queries all the attached devices for indications it is made by Data Robotics.
+To find Drobo on a system, drobo-utils queries all the attached devices for indications it is made by `Data Robotics`_.
 These strings change from product to product.
 If the (new model) Drobo is not detected, then run the command line interface with the hardware detection debugging output turned out.  like so::